ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-pkelly55/thesis.md

 The provided list of libraries and packages reflects the diverse ecosystem of tools that complement Django, enhancing its capabilities in various aspects of web development:

++ django 4.2.5: The core Django framework, providing essential features for building web applications.
 + django-admin-honeypot: An extension for Django admin that helps protect against automated login attempts.
+The version used is the development branch.
-+ django-excel-response2: A Django response class to simplify the generation of Excel files from Django views.
++ django-excel-response2 3.0.6: A Django response class to simplify the generation of Excel files from Django views.
-+ django-ipware: A utility for retrieving client's IP address, supporting both IPv4 and IPv6.
++ django-ipware 6.0.3: A utility for retrieving client's IP address, supporting both IPv4 and IPv6.
-+ django-otp: A library for adding two-factor authentication to Django applications, enhancing security.
++ django-otp 1.3.0: A library for adding two-factor authentication to Django applications, enhancing security.
-+ gunicorn: A WSGI HTTP server for running Django applications in production, known for its performance and scalability.
++ gunicorn 21.2.0: A WSGI HTTP server for running Django applications in production, known for its performance and scalability.
-+ mysql-connector-python and mysqlclient: Python connectors for MySQL databases, allowing Django to interact seamlessly with MySQL database systems.
-+ psutil: A cross-platform library for retrieving information on system utilization (CPU, memory, disks, network).
++ psutil 5.9.8: A cross-platform library for retrieving information on system utilization (CPU, memory, disks, network).
-+ pypng: A pure Python library for reading and writing Portable Network Graphics (PNG) files.
++ pypng 0.20220715.0: A pure Python library for reading and writing Portable Network Graphics (PNG) files.
-+ qrcode: A library for generating QR codes, enabling the integration of QR code functionality in Django applications.
++ qrcode 7.4.2: A library for generating QR codes, enabling the integration of QR code functionality in Django applications.
-+ requests: A versatile HTTP library for making HTTP requests, often used for interacting with external APIs.
++ requests 2.31.0: A versatile HTTP library for making HTTP requests, often used for interacting with external APIs.
-+ sqlparse: A non-validating SQL parser for Python, aiding in the analysis and manipulation of SQL queries.
++ sqlparse 0.4.4: A non-validating SQL parser for Python, aiding in the analysis and manipulation of SQL queries.
-+ whitenoise: A Django static file server that serves static files directly from Django, simplifying deployment.
++ whitenoise 6.6.0: A Django static file server that serves static files directly from Django, simplifying deployment.
 These libraries collectively extend Django's capabilities, addressing specific needs like authentication, file handling, database connectivity, and more.
 The Python programming language serves as the foundation for this powerful web development stack, fostering a clean, readable, and maintainable codebase.
 The combination of Django and its associated libraries empowers developers to create feature-rich web applications efficiently and with a focus on best practices.

 The research project leverages Docker, a containerization platform, to encapsulate the Django web application and its dependencies.
 Docker ensures consistent and reproducible environments across different stages of development, testing, and deployment.